 What is the GDPR?

-The General Data Protection Regulation is a European Union law enacted in April 2016 and in force across the European Union from 25th May 2018, as well as in other jurisdictions that have adopted it.
-It represents the most comprehensive change to data protection law in Europe in more than 20 years, bringing improved rights for individuals whose personal data is being stored and used by businesses, charities and governments, placing upon those organisations the obligations of transparency and accountability, and bringing the law in line with today’s digitally-connected society.
+The General Data Protection Regulation is a European Union law.
+It was enacted in April 2016 and in force across the European Union from 25th May 2018, as well as in other jurisdictions that have adopted it.
+The GDPR represents the most comprehensive change to data protection law in Europe in over 20 years.
+It brings improved rights for individuals whose personal data is being stored and used by businesses, charities and governments.
+This places upon those organisations the obligations of transparency and accountability.
+They must bring the law in line with today’s digitally-connected society.

-Merrehill takes legal compliance seriously, and holds as significant the concepts of personal privacy, and of fairness and open communication in business.
-We already take steps to ensure that business-to-business marketing campaigns we design and run on behalf of our clients are compliant with existing business disclosure rules and are delivered in accordance with The Privacy and Electronic Communications (EC Directive) Regulations 2003, also known as “PECR”.
-We are registered as a data controller with the UK’s Information Commissioner’s Office (ICO) and have been operating until the commencement of the GDPR, in accordance with the Data Protection Act 1998.
+Merrehill takes legal compliance seriously.
+We hold the concepts of personal privacy and fairness as significant as well as open communication in business.
+So, we want to make sure that we keep providing you, our customers with fully GDPR Compliant Email Marketing.
+We already take steps to ensure that the business-to-business marketing campaigns we design and run on behalf of our clients are compliant with existing business disclosure rules.
+Furthermore, we ensure we deliver them in accordance with The Privacy and Electronic Communications (EC Directive) Regulations Act 2003, also known as “PECR”.
+We are registered as a data controller with the UK’s Information Commissioner’s Office (ICO).
+This means that until the commencement of the GDPR, we have been operating in accordance with the Data Protection Act 1998.

 How do I exercise my data subject rights with Merrehill?

-We have appointed a Data Protection Officer (DPO) who acts as a single point of contact for the ICO, data subjects and members of staff in all matters relating to data protection compliance.
-As well as by letter, anyone can contact our DPO by sending an email to email@example.com or by telephone on 01625 800 586.
+We have appointed a Data Protection Officer (DPO).
+This officer acts as a single point of contact for the ICO, data subjects and members of staff in all matters relating to data protection compliance.
+As well as by letter, anyone can contact our DPO by sending an email to firstname.lastname@example.org or by telephone on 01625 800 586.